If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 There have been multiple attempts to count the number of pet cats worldwide, with some people even attempting this through an internet poll.

-The general estimates say that there could be anywhere between 200-600 million pet cats out there.
+The general estimates say there could be anywhere between 200-600 million pet cats.

 Ancient Egyptians worshiped a goddess who was half cat and half woman.